mohsinalimat/ContainerScrollViewController/README.md

 When used in a storyboard, ContainerScrollViewController requires an Interface Builder container view and its associated embed segue to define the embedding view controller relationship.

-ContainerScrollViewController is able to detect the embeded view controller because UIKit calls `UIViewController.prepare(for:sender:)` for the embed segue after the container view controller is created, but before `UIViewController.viewDidLoad` is called.
+ContainerScrollViewController is able to detect the embedded view controller because UIKit calls `UIViewController.prepare(for:sender:)` for the embed segue after the container view controller is created, but before `UIViewController.viewDidLoad` is called.
 The embedded view controller is referenced by the embed segue's `destination` parameter.

 ### Additional Safe Area Insets